 As a brand you need to be ready to help guide your leads through these different stages of the Buyer’s Journey, offering something of value with a well-timed Call-To-Action (CTA).

-And once they share this little bit of information about themselves, even more, content will help you to nurture the relationship by offering personalised touches so the will not just buy your product but turn into brand ambassadors in the end.
+And once they share this little bit of information about themselves, even more, content will help you to nurture the relationship by offering personalized touches so they will not just buy your product but turn into brand ambassadors in the end.

 #5 Give people a reason to keep on coming back to your website